soviaakusuma/secore-template-2/README.md

 - Change `settings.gradle` to set the project name.
 - Change `build.gradle` to set the project description.
 - Replace `secore-template` in `docker-compose.yml`.
-- Replace 'secore-template` in `docker-compose-test.yml`.
+- Replace `secore-template` in `docker-compose-test.yml`.
-- Run "./gradlew clean" to get rid of any secore artefacts (also check in docker/).
+- Run `./gradlew clean` to get rid of any secore artefacts (also check in docker/).
+- Delete Telflow files: `rm -r pom.xml docker/Dockerfile.telflow src/main/java/com/inomial/secore/template/ConsulApplication.java src/main/resources`.
-- Build and run the microservice: `./run`.
+- Build and run the microservice: `./gradlew build` and then `docker-compose up`.
-- Uncomment the lines in build.gradle if you want to use grow.
+- Uncomment the lines in `build.gradle` if you want to use grow.
-- Delete Telflow files: `rm -r pom.xml docker/Dockerfile.telflow src/main/java/com/inomial/secore/template/ConsulApplication.java src/main/resources/schema`.
+- Uncomment the line in `Dockerfile` if QL needs to access the database of this microservice.
 - Update `README.md` to remove these instructions :)

 #### Telflow Specific